 Having type 2 diabetes increases your risk of severe illness from COVID-19.
-Based on w having type 1 or gestational diabetes may increase your risk of severe illness from COVID-19.
+Based on w having type 1 or gestational diabetes might increase your risk of severe illness from CO

-- Continue taking your diabetes pills and insulin as usual. - Test your blood sugar and keep track of the results, as directed by your healthcare p - Make sure that you have at least a 30-day supply of your diabetes medicines, includi - Follow your healthcare provider's instructions if you are feeling ill as well as the sick diabetes. - Call your healthcare provider if you have concerns about your condition or feel sick. - If you don't have a healthcare provider, contact your nearest community health cerdepartment.
+- Continue taking your diabetes pills and insulin as usual. - Test your blood sugar and keep track of the results, as directed by your healthcare - Make sure that you have at least a 30-day supply of your diabetes medicines, inclu - Follow your healthcare provider's instructions if you are feeling ill as well as the sic diabetes. - Call your healthcare provider if you have concerns about your condition or feel sic - If you don't have a healthcare provider, contact your nearest community health of department.